Prachich20/bbl/README.md

+BBL(Basket ball) league is a dummy project : Its a management system to monitor games statistics and rankings of a recent tournament.

 Steps to run application:
 1. Run load_data.py.
 This will generate mock data for the application.
 2. This will generate all users and roles.
 Settings.py include admin username and password.